 This trail combination connects the two major cities of Pittsburgh, Pennsylvania and Washington, D.C.
 The Great Allegheny Passage follows the old rail bed from downtown Pittsburgh to Cumberland, Maryland where it joins the C&O Towpath.
 The entire trail is greater than 300 miles in length and can be done in sections or in its entirety.
 This is a perfect trail for beginners as riders can choose to travel light with nothing more than a light hydration pack and elect to stay at varied lodging options along the trail.

 Great Divide Mountain Bike Route (GDMBR)

 This is the holy grail of bikepacking routes.
-This trail crisscrosses the Continental Divide and runs approximately 2700 miles from Banff, Alberta, Canada to Antelope Wells, New Mexico (along the US/Mexico border).
+This trail crisscrosses the Continental Divide and runs approximately 2,700 miles from Banff, Alberta, Canada to Antelope Wells, New Mexico along the United States and Mexico border.

 Trans North Georgia (TNGA)

 Looking for something more formidable than a rails-to-trails?
 The TNGA is a perfect mix of singletrack, forest service roads, and old Jeep tracks.
 This trail careens 350 miles through the southern Appalachians from South Carolina to Alabama.

 For more inspiration, check out the best long-distance bike trails.

 - A Beginner’s Guide to Planning Your First Cross-Country Overland Trip

 - You Should Be Outside on National Take a Hike Day

 - The Best Hiking Spots Across Hawaii, from the Big Island to Oahu